Skip to main content

 4. Argo CD updates the Kubernetes deployment with the new image tag.
 Kubernetes then co-ordinates the deployment by creating new application containers using the new image tag and cleans up the old containers.

-After the Sync operation, Argo CD triggers the post-sync Argo Workflow to run smokey tests for the app.
+After the Sync operation, Argo CD triggers the post-sync Argo Workflow to run end-to-end tests for the app.

 Continuous deployment of a release of a GOV.UK app